d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 5. Admin back to bucket, add policy with deny all actions to the user arn
 6. Now add access for a user as a second policy allow on the bucket.
 Policy has a deny all, plus an allow for one specific user. => *Explicit deny always overrides an allow*!

-Explicit deny always overrides and allow
+Explicit deny always overrides an allow

 * Deny in IAM, allow in bucket policy => Deny takes precedent